truenas/documentation/content/SCALE/SCALEUIReference/Datasets/_index.md

 The **Roles** widget shows information about the service using the dataset and provides a link to manage that service.
 The information corresponds to the roles icon in the dataset tree table.

-The **Roles** widget for a dataset with no share shows two links, one to create an SMB share and the other to create and NFS share.
+The **Roles** widget for a dataset with no share shows two links, one to create an SMB share and the other to create an NFS share.

 {{< truetable >}}
 | Role | Link Included | Description |